 In Greek mythology, the centaur Chiron was a "Wounded Healer", after being poisoned with an incurable wound by one of Hercules's arrows.

 C. G Jung gave us the concept of The Wounded Healer based on the ancient Greek Myth.
 Literally he said that "a good half of every treatment that probes at all deeply consists in the doctor's examining himself... it is his own hurt that gives a measure of his power to heal.
 This, and nothing else, is the meaning of the Greek myth of the wounded physician."

 The demon we really need to wrestle with (as Jacob did in the Bible) is not the serial killer or mass murderer (those are best left to law enforcement and the FBI) but the toxic belief that there are “two kinds of people”: good people and bad people, superior races and inferior races, people like me and people different from me: “Us and Them”.
 That way of thinking has caused some of the greatest atrocities in human history.
 Unless we police our own consciousness and activate our Inner FBI (as it were) all of us carry within us the seeds of such things occurring again...

 Unlike the more ‘modern’ notions of health, in shamanic societies health is not the absence of feeling, nor the absence of pain, Health is seeking out all of the experiences of Creation, turning them over and exploring their multiple meanings.
 Health is expanding beyond one’s individual state of consciousness to experience the ripples and the waves, the gifts and blessings of the Universe

 - from 'Imagery in Healing' by Jeanne Achterberg

 It is all about being in service to Life, to a greater cosmic process than our own personal lifetime!

-You need to jump off the cliff to be able to discover that you have wings!
+Sometimes we need to jump off the cliff in order to discover that we have wings!

 - Imelda Almqvist